Call us : (02) 9938 5419

 In this short article, she explains how to find out if your pre-schooler is gifted.

-It is important for children to have the opportunities to experience success, as this builds their self-esteem and their sense of capacity.
-It is also important for children to feel challenged academically.
+It is important for all children to have the opportunities to experience success, as this builds their self-esteem and their sense of capacity.
+It is also important for kids to feel challenged academically.

 Sometimes what looks like misbehaviour may actually be a gifted child showing that they are not stimulated by their environment.
 They are bored, and trying to find ways to entertain themselves.